 The Cody Police Department employees will utilize a $50,000 federal grant to implement an integrated body-worn camera system that enhances police-community interactions, builds continual trust, and demonstrates the Department’s commitment to transparency.

-The body-worn cameras will document community-minded policing that officers engage in daily.
+The body cameras will document community-minded policing that officers engage in daily.
 The integrated camera system will increase the effectiveness of judicial processes through accurate, high-quality audio and video documentation.

-Community involvement will be crucial in developing a body-worn camera policy that builds on the existing positive relationship between police and community members.
+Community involvement will be crucial in developing a body camera policy that builds on the existing positive relationship between law enforcement officers and community members.
 Citizen engagement tools will include community surveys, public forums, and social media.

 - Enhance the welfare and safety of Cody Police officers and Cody citizens.